Understanding data means understanding people

 It goes on to say that this group hates words like “older,” “‘silver,” “‘mature,” and “senior.”
 More than half (52%) say brands whose ads resonate with them win their business.

 I can relate.
-Every once and awhile, a perfectly lovely morning walk with our office dog is ruined by someone returning my good-morning greeting with a “Good-morning, sir.”
+Every once in a while, a perfectly lovely morning walk with our office dog is ruined by someone returning my good-morning greeting with a “Good-morning, sir.”

 Other than this old man rant, as I would have labeled it had it come from my father and not me, what is the point?
 The point is that we apparently do not know our customers as much as we think we do.
 Clearly, we do not.
 It has to do with how we think of our customers.